ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-The 9 Tests That Stop Broken ESM Chunks From Shipping - <a href="https://medium.com/@Quaxel/the-9-tests-that-stop-broken-esm-chunks-from-shipping-1ae9d2ec1ed5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+9 Node concurrency mistakes that create fake throughput - <a href="https://medium.com/@kaushalsinh73/9-node-concurrency-mistakes-that-create-fake-throughput-5705e33afd9b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Quaxel`**
+✍️ **posted by `Neurobyte`**

-<blockquote>A pre-merge bundling checklist that catches ESM/CJS mismatches, bad chunk loading, export shape drift, and “works locally” module…
+<blockquote>Learn why your Node.js service “looks fast” in metrics but still melts under load — and how to fix concurrency the right way.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Make It Feel Instant: 8 Node.js Streaming Patterns - <a href="https://medium.com/@1nick1patel1/make-it-feel-instant-8-node-js-streaming-patterns-686026d1e415?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+NestJS runtime errors in Docker — and how I finally tracked them down - <a href="https://medium.com/@tendallas/nestjs-runtime-errors-in-docker-and-how-i-finally-tracked-them-down-657f9ce15880?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Velorum`**
+✍️ **posted by `Andrew Frolov`**

-<blockquote>Practical streaming response techniques in Node.js that improve perceived performance — without waiting for the full payload to finish.
+<blockquote>During my last release day I was reviewing application logs and noticed recurring problem:
 Continue reading on Medium »</blockquote>

 <h3>3.
-10 Node.js Cache Bugs That Feel Like “Random” Cold Starts - <a href="https://medium.com/@Modexa/10-node-js-cache-bugs-that-feel-like-random-cold-starts-4bdf38e6d297?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript Concurrency Patterns I Learned After Shipping 12 Production Systems - <a href="https://medium.com/illumination/javascript-concurrency-patterns-i-learned-after-shipping-12-production-systems-2f9c5e5d4eb1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Modexa`**
+✍️ **posted by `Mohsin Abro`**

-<blockquote>Learn the hidden cache failure modes that reset latency, spike CPU, and make your app “warm… until it isn’t.”
+<blockquote>How I stopped blocking the event loop, tamed async chaos, and built systems that scale without drama?
-Continue reading on Medium »</blockquote>
+Continue reading on ILLUMINATION »</blockquote>

 <h3>4.
-The 7 JS Runtime Migrations That Quietly Broke Prod - <a href="https://medium.com/@bhagyarana80/the-7-js-runtime-migrations-that-quietly-broke-prod-8909a7e976e1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built an App That Lets Twitch Chat Write Songs, and AI Performs Them Live - <a href="https://medium.com/@f00d4tehg0dz/i-built-an-app-that-lets-twitch-chat-write-songs-and-ai-performs-them-live-5881fa5eb1d7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bhagya Rana`**
+✍️ **posted by `Adrian Chrysanthou`**

-<blockquote>Real failure patterns from Node, edge runtimes, and “drop-in” replacements — plus the checks that catch them before users do.
+<blockquote>Your chat writes the lyrics.
+AI makes the music.
+Live on your stream.
 Continue reading on Medium »</blockquote>

 <h3>5.
-A .NET Developer’s Perspective on Node.js — And Why One Hand Should Be There Too - <a href="https://medium.com/@enesefetokta009/a-net-developers-perspective-on-node-js-and-why-one-hand-should-be-there-too-4adb8c5df318?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Sequelize Associations in Node.js (With Real Production Patterns) - <a href="https://medium.com/@uyanhewagetr/mastering-sequelize-associations-in-node-js-with-real-production-patterns-8681c96f1aca?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Enes Efe Tokta`**
+✍️ **posted by `Thisharika Rangani`**

-<blockquote>For more than four years, I’ve been building software within the .NET ecosystem.
-To me, .NET is not just a framework it’s a structured…
+<blockquote>Sequelize is often introduced as a convenient ORM for Node.js.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Your Google Drive Is Wasting 13GB.
-I Turned It Into a Private S3. - <a href="https://medium.com/@kapoorprakhar99/your-google-drive-is-wasting-13gb-i-turned-it-into-a-private-s3-5dbcd6fe309f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Install Gemini CLI on Termux: Bypassing the Native Build Error - <a href="https://medium.com/@ROCKYSHARAF/how-to-install-gemini-cli-on-termux-bypassing-the-native-build-error-ccfa59b80be8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prakhar Kapoor`**
+✍️ **posted by `Rocky`**

-<blockquote>If you’re a developer, freelancer, or early-stage founder, you’ve probably paid for storage at least once.
-Maybe it was Dropbox, AWS or…
+<blockquote>If you’ve tried to get the Google Gemini CLI running on your Android device via Termux, you’ve likely hit a wall.
+Whether it’s a silent…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Mastering Database Integration and RESTful APIs in Node.js - <a href="https://medium.com/@krishsurya1249/mastering-database-integration-and-restful-apis-in-node-js-53333fa40a33?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Node.js Paradox: Doing Everything at Once with Only One Thread - <a href="https://medium.com/@rokadevinit8/the-node-js-paradox-doing-everything-at-once-with-only-one-thread-ef35052cc027?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Krishnakumar`**
+✍️ **posted by `VinitRokade`**

-<blockquote>Build a Real-World Book Store with MongoDB, Authentication & Secure Login (Complete Guide)
+<blockquote>Coming from stuff like Java or C#, where you need a bunch of threads to deal with users all at the same time, Node.js setup just seems off…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-AI-Driven Migration: A Strategic Roadmap from AngularJS to Angular 21 - <a href="https://medium.com/@rictorres.uyu/ai-driven-migration-a-strategic-roadmap-from-angularjs-to-angular-21-7045c6826629?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Laravel Templating and Views: Building Clean, Maintainable Interfaces with Blade - <a href="https://medium.com/@ghanashyambudhathoki03/laravel-templating-and-views-building-clean-maintainable-interfaces-with-blade-56e193201acc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ricardo Torres`**
+✍️ **posted by `Ghanashyam Budhathoki`**

-<blockquote>Migration Phases: A Structured, Low-Risk Approach
+<blockquote>When building modern web applications, separating business logic from presentation is not optional it’s essential.
+In the Laravel…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Designing a Japanese B2B Website in My Third Language - <a href="https://medium.com/@dev.jlagunas/designing-a-japanese-b2b-website-in-my-third-language-98f9e9b6b85d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Hackers Attack AI Models: The New Battlefield in Cybersecurity - <a href="https://medium.com/@shafiqulsumon007/how-hackers-attack-ai-models-the-new-battlefield-in-cybersecurity-abddf5a48dd9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Juan Lagunas`**
+✍️ **posted by `Md Shafiqul Baten Sumon`**

-<blockquote>A friend connected me to a small solar maintenance company in my area.
-I had met the president before in casual settings, so the…
+<blockquote>The Threat Landscape Is Shifting.
+From Code to Models
 Continue reading on Medium »</blockquote>

 <h3>3.
-Turborepo Setup: ESLint, TypeScript, and lint-staged (With Husky) - <a href="https://medium.com/techtrends-digest/turborepo-setup-eslint-typescript-and-lint-staged-with-husky-0c2ffbd16795?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript Concurrency Patterns I Learned After Shipping 12 Production Systems - <a href="https://medium.com/illumination/javascript-concurrency-patterns-i-learned-after-shipping-12-production-systems-2f9c5e5d4eb1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sameer Kumar`**
+✍️ **posted by `Mohsin Abro`**

-<blockquote>Why ESLint configs aren’t found and file paths fail in Turborepo monorepos — plus the lint-staged.config.js solution nobody documents.
+<blockquote>How I stopped blocking the event loop, tamed async chaos, and built systems that scale without drama?
-Continue reading on Coffee☕ And Code »</blockquote>
+Continue reading on ILLUMINATION »</blockquote>

 <h3>4.
-Best AI Chrome Extensions in 2026 That Feel Like Cheating - <a href="https://levelup.gitconnected.com/best-ai-chrome-extensions-in-2026-that-feel-like-cheating-142667d5635a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Premium Italian Guest Posts for UK, USA & German Traffic | High Authority Backlinks - <a href="https://medium.com/@abdullahasiff57/premium-italian-guest-posts-for-uk-usa-german-traffic-high-authority-backlinks-f31c7ba80511?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kerem Türközü`**
+✍️ **posted by `Abdullah Marketing agency`**

-<blockquote>The browser is your real operating system.
+<blockquote>Want to rank higher on Google and drive targeted traffic from the UK, USA, Italy, and Germany?
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
+German Guest Post Backlinks from High DR Sites | Improve SEO & Google Rankings - <a href="https://medium.com/@abdullahasiff57/german-guest-post-backlinks-from-high-dr-sites-improve-seo-google-rankings-092433c1545c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Abdullah Marketing agency`**

+<blockquote>Want to rank higher in Germany, UK, and USA search results?
+Continue reading on Medium »</blockquote>

+<h3>6.
+Nobody Tells You This About JavaScript Build Tools in Enterprises - <a href="https://medium.com/@kaklotarrahul79/nobody-tells-you-this-about-javascript-build-tools-in-enterprises-fdef27613983?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rahul Kaklotar`**

+<blockquote>Building a JavaScript build pipeline for a handful of developers is a weekend project.
+Building one for an enterprise with 500+ engineers…
+Continue reading on Medium »</blockquote>

+<h3>7.
+How Authentication Actually Works: Sessions vs JWT vs OAuth(Google Sign-In Explained) - <a href="https://medium.com/@vaishnavijha0506/how-authentication-actually-works-sessions-vs-jwt-vs-oauth-google-sign-in-explained-5f71617372d2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kumari Vaishnavi`**

+<blockquote>A journey through the ancient kingdoms of the internet
+Continue reading on Medium »</blockquote>

-How to Build a “Zero-Tooling” Monorepo: A Nuxt 3 & FastAPI Case Study - <a href="https://medium.com/@leoucmao/how-to-build-a-zero-tooling-monorepo-a-nuxt-3-fastapi-case-study-f7abe47e3ff7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+VidGen vs. The Storage Bill: Why We Switched to Cloudflare R2 - <a href="https://medium.com/@leoucmao/vidgen-vs-the-storage-bill-why-we-switched-to-cloudflare-r2-b6ab1a2336a8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Leoucmao`**

-<blockquote>Run three apps in one repo: user-facing site, admin panel, backend API.
-No Nx/Turborepo — just clean boundaries and unified entry points.
+<blockquote>I Was Stunned When the First Bill Arrived
 Continue reading on Medium »</blockquote>

 <br/>